 Beach profile sampling is done to monitor dune erosion.
 Many beaches on the Coromandel Peninsula (predominantly the eastern seaboard) are in the network.
-The frequency of sampling depends on the occurrence of storm events and demand for data, but is typically done two monthly, annually or 10 yearly.
+The frequency of sampling depends on the occurrence of storm events and demand for data, but is typically done three monthly.